Logiqx/gps-guides/guidance.md

 - FIT files from sports watches are designed to include the Doppler speed in addition to location (latitude and longitude).
 FIT files also include other interesting performance metrics such as heart rate, temperature, etc.
 - COROS have also added some important information to the FIT data, enabling run verification for [GP3S](https://www.gps-speedsurfing.com/); Number of satellites, COG (course over ground) and [HDOP](https://en.wikipedia.org/wiki/Dilution_of_precision_(navigation)).
 - GPX files <u>only</u> contain latitude and longitude.
-They do not contain the Doppler speed so any analysis can only calculated speeds from the positional data and will thus be prone to being inaccurate; sometimes slightly, sometimes wildly!
+They do not contain the Doppler speed so any analysis can only use speeds calculated from the positional data and will thus be prone to being inaccurate; sometimes slightly, sometimes wildly!

-Sessions posted to GP3S distinguish between sessions posted using non-Doppler data by showing a yellow icon in the rankings, instead of the green icon of [approved](https://www.gps-speedsurfing.com/default.aspx?mnu=item&item=GPSInfo) devices.
+Rankings on [GP3S](https://www.gps-speedsurfing.com/) highlight any sessions posted using non-Doppler speeds by showing a yellow icon on the rankings pages, instead of the green icon of [approved](https://www.gps-speedsurfing.com/default.aspx?mnu=item&item=GPSInfo) devices.

-You should <u>always</u> use the FIT format for GPS tracks from a sports watch, whether you have COROS, Garmin, Suunto, Polar or any other brand.
+You should <u>always</u> use the FIT format when uploading GPS tracks from a sports watch; whether you have COROS, Garmin, Suunto, Polar or any other brand.

-Never use the GPX format unless it is the only option available and bear in mind that your session will be flagged with the yellow icon!
+Never use the GPX format unless it is the only option available!